 “It was a really scary time especially because there has always been so much uncertainty around his condition.”

-Blair has now been in hospital for three months and with Blair unable to return home, Caitlin and dad, Luke have found themselves juggling other parts of life, which has made times tougher.
+With Blair unable to return home, Caitlin and dad, Luke have found themselves juggling other parts of life, which has made times tougher.

 “Our lives have taken a huge turn since Blair’s diagnosis,” Caitlin said, “Blair’s dad travels back home every week for work and I’ve had to quit my job.
 Blair’s brother and sister (Mason, 4 and Jada, 11) have also relocated to Westmead and Jada now attend the Hospital School so she doesn’t fall behind in class.”